porumamilla/site-visits/README.md

 Event comes in the form of JSON string.

-Pipeline reads the JSON event data and a composite will take the json data and sums up the timeSpent value by category type.
+Pipeline reads the JSON event data and a composite is designed to take the json data and to sum up the timeSpent value by category type.

 Then finally saves the aggregated sum in the BigQuery table SUM_BY_CONTENT_CAT_TYPE